philipbelesky/Caribou/docs/index.md

 ## Installation

-Caribou is available to download via the [Rhino Package Manager](https://www.rhino3d.com/features/package-manager/) (search *"Caribou"*) or on [Food4Rhino](https://www.food4rhino.com/en/app/caribou?lang=en).
-If installing via the Package Manager, please ensure you fully quit/restart Rhinoceros after installing.
+Caribou is available to download via the [Rhino Package Manager](https://www.rhino3d.com/features/package-manager/) (search *"Caribou"*).
+If you are on Rhinoceros 6, note that the Package Manager needs to be loaded with the `TestPackageManager` command.

+When installing via the Package Manager, please ensure you fully restart all running copies of Rhinoceros after installing.

 ## Setup and Use (Video)